- Academic Appeals

 IMPORTANT: For any upcoming non-academic discipline hearings, we will work with Senior Chair or specific Chair assigned, as well as the parties, to determine if it is appropriate for the case to proceed using an electronic hearing format.
 Where possible and permissible, the hearing will be conducted in such manner.

-Downtown Legal Services has reopened remotely as of June 1, 2020.
+Downtown Legal Services has been operating remotely since June 1, 2020.
 If you are facing allegations of non-academic misconduct, and you are seeking representation, please contact their Office if you wish to consult their services.

 The University of Toronto is a large community and, therefore, must define standards of behaviour and make provisions for student discipline with respect to conduct that jeopardizes the good order and proper functioning of the academic and non-academic programs and activities of the University or its Divisions.